paige-throck/reddit-clone/README.md

 # reddit-clone
-A full stack CRUD application created with Angular
+A full stack CRUD application created with Angular, Express and Knex.